ivangsa/ivangsa.github.io/src/content/articles/arcadia/002-ddd-problem-space-vs-solution-space.md

 Arcadia Editions is a specialty retailer of limited-edition board games.
 I use it as a showcase domain for ZenWave Platform and event-driven architecture.

 The problem space: a rare launch goes live.
 The window is short.
-Trust is fragile.
-Clients have been waiting months for this copy.
-If the checkout fails, they are gone.
+Collectors have been waiting months for this copy.
+Trust is the business.
+If the buying experience breaks that trust, they are gone.

-The solution space: how do you reserve stock globally, in real time, across channels, before payment is confirmed?
-What happens if payment fails?
-What if two clients hit the same item at the same millisecond?

-No off-the-shelf answer.
+We know what we want to deliver.
+Collectors should feel at home at Arcadia Editions.
+Long-time buyers should feel recognized.
+Some customers might get early access before a launch goes public.
+Others might pre-order weeks in advance.
+The tiers, the rules, the exact
+flow: we do not know yet.

+The solution space is still being discovered.
 That is the point.

+What we do know is that the checkout is not just a transaction.
+It is the moment where Arcadia delivers on its promise or breaks it.

-That is the business.
+That is a problem worth discovering properly.

 ## Event Storming is how you discover it